9dots/9dots.io-pages/OiyXfpq.md

 views: 0
 published: false
 type: lesson
-title: Introduction to Level Design
+title: Video Game Level Design
 blurb: "This lesson introduces students to game design principles and gives students hands on experience creating their first level.
 Students use [gamefroot](http://www.gamefroot.com) to bring their level to life and test it."
 objective:
   - List the principles of game design